JohnAlbin/zen-style-guide/css/README.txt

   reset method, feel free to add it.

 - layout-fixed.css:
-- layout-liquid.css:
   Zen's default layout is based on the Zen Columns layout method.
-The layout-fixed.css file is used by default and can be swapped with the layout-liquid.css file.
-These files are designed to be easily replaced.
-If you are more familiar with a different CSS layout method, such as Blueprint or 960.gs, you can replace these files with your choice of layout CSS file.
+The layout-fixed.css file is used by default, but these files are designed to be easily replaced.
+If you are more familiar with a different CSS layout method, such as Blueprint or 960.gs, you can replace the default layout with your choice of layout CSS file.

 - page-backgrounds.css:
   Layered backgrounds across scattered divs can be easier to manage if they are